This article originally appeared on VICE Australia.

 "They just destroyed Syria, you know?” my driver in Beirut told me, quietly, as he wove through the city's streets, signaling each lane change with a blast of his horn.
 I didn’t feel the need to ask who they were.
 Everyone has their own theory of who should be blamed for all this horror the world is still grappling with seven years later.

 In some ways, the Syrian War is a story of how the people who professed to love a country actually destroyed it.
-How a leader with despotic tendencies fears being overthrown, rebel infighting, the rise of a new global terror threat, and ruthless proxy wars literally tore a country apart.
+How a leader with despotic tendencies who feared being overthrown, rebel infighting, the rise of a new global terror threat, and ruthless proxy wars literally tore a country apart.

 In other ways though, this war has become the story of how a country can never really be destroyed.
 How something persists—even through the chemical attacks, the abductions, mass rapes and beatings, the bombings, torture, murders, through crucifixions, the fire of hell cannons, the disappearances, and the public executions.
 How some things can’t be killed because they were smuggled out across the border long ago.